Killer Mike's Greenwood banking platform raises nearly $40 million in Series A funding

 "We are still majority black and Latinx-owned," Glover said.
 "It's just important for us to remain consistent with that fact as part of our DNA."

-Vreeland said regulatory controls bar investors like Truist from infuencing Greenwood's stewardship, but the fact so many major banks and other investors want to support Greenwood shows how viable the company and its mission have become.
+Vreeland said regulatory controls bar investors like Truist from influencing Greenwood's stewardship, but the fact that so many major banks and other investors want to support Greenwood shows how viable the company and its mission have become.

 "It really legitimizes these guys as serious players in the space," she said.